wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

         ret
 ```

-Ouch... we have `call` instructions generated for `std::remove_reference`, `std::enable_if` and `std::iter_swap` (so much for zero-cost abstractions)... and there is nothing wrong with that from a compiler standpoint, you told it that you had functions that needed to be called so the compiler will generate a functions call!
+Ouch... we have `call` instructions generated for `std::remove_reference`, `std::enable_if` and `std::iter_swap` (so much for zero-cost abstractions)... and there is nothing wrong with that from a compiler standpoint, you told it that you had functions that needed to be called so the compiler will generate the functions call!
-FYI the same code is generated for std::swap on an std::array and similar constructs as well.
+FYI the same code is generated for `std::swap`, `std::array` and similar constructs as well.

 Why did the code end up like this?
 I can't really answer that as I have neither written or, with an emphasis on, maintained a standard library implementation.
 I see that the generic code that we have there today lead to less code to maintain and maybe the concept of swapping buffers of memcpy:able data is not something that `std::swap_ranges` isn't often used for but there is absolutely room for improvement here.

 Just having a top-level check for "can be moved via memcpy()" and have a plain for-loop in that case would generate faster code in debug-builds for all of us.
-But as stated, I have not worked on a standard library implementation nor have I maintained one so I'm sure that I have missed lots of details here /*shrug emote go here!*/
+But as stated, I have not worked on a standard library implementation nor have I maintained one (a "standard library" for a commercial, AAA game-engine however!) so I'm sure that I have missed lots of details here *¯\\_(ツ)_/¯*

+What rubs me the wrong way with this is that there is nothing in the spec of `std::swap_ranges` that say that it has to be implemented(!) generically for all underlying types.
+If the type can be moved with a `memcpy` it could be implemented by a simple loop (or even better something optimized!).

+This is code and APIs used by millions of developers around the world, all of them having less of a chance to use a debug-build to track down their hairy bugs and issues.
+I can see the logic behind "just have one implementation for all cases" and how that might make sense if you look at code from a "purity" standpoint but in this case there are such a huge amount of developers that are affected that imho that "purity" is not important at all in my mind.
+Your assignment as standard library developers should not be to write readable and "nice" code (or maybe it is and in that case that is not the right focus!) it is to write something that work well for all the developers using your code!
+And that goes for non-optizied builds as well!

+## Why the slow memcpy()

+// noticed that my memswaps was running faster than 2*memcpy.
+Can we write a faster memcpy as well?
+// Why can I do it faster with SSE/AVX... what did I miss?
+There must be a reason!

+## A short note on codesize

+A short note on codesize as we havn't really dug into it yet.
+From my point of view code-size of this code is not really interresting.
+Back in the old days of the PS3 and SPU:s it definitively was, but today I think there is bigger fish to fry.
+At least for code like this that tend to only be called in a few spots.
+However if it would be a problem as simple fix would be to just not inline the code as is done now.
+I doubdt that on the kind of buffersizes where this would be used that extra call overhead would make any differance what so ever.

+However for other sectors of this business I guess it could be of a lot of importance.

+So just for completeness, lets have a quick look at code size of the different investigated implementations.

+> At the time of writing I do not have access to a windows-machine for me to test out msvc on but I will add a few observations on generated code fetched via [compiler explorer](https://godbolt.org/) but no numbers.

+> **dumping function size**
+>
+> For most readers this is nothing new, but dumping symbol/function-sizes is easily done on most unix:es with the use of 'nm'.
+>
+> `nm --print-size -C local/linux_x86_64/clang/O2/memcpy_util_bench | grep memswap`

+> `std::swap_ranges` in `-O0` is an estimate and sum of all non-inlined std functions, functions used are

+// TODO: graph go here '--type bar-vertical --set Os ../memcpy_util/size.csv --title-chart "memswap_generic, code size" --values-unit byte'

+What is most interresting to note is that GCC is, in most cases, generating much smaller code and seem to optimize for that a lot harder.
+Could that be due to gcc being used more in software where that is more desireable?
+I can only guess and it surely seems like it.

+It would be interresting to hear if there is someone with more knowleage about this than me :)

 ## Summary

-> TODO: diff between gcc/clang somewhere else?
+So what have we learned?
+Honestly I'm not really sure :) Writing compilers that generate good code is hard?
+Honestly I feel that both clang and gcc do a decent job at what is presented to them, of course there is things you can do if you know your problem up front compared to producing an optimized result from ????.

+This might seem like ordinary bashing of c++ standard libraries and I really didn't want it to be... but debug perf is important!
+Compile time is important! and it seems like it isn't really taken into account when it should be.
+I'm not alone in seeing this.
+In the last year we have seen other more "c++-leaning" developers also raising this issue.
+For example [Vittorio Romeo](https://twitter.com/supahvee1234) has been raising that `std::move`, `std::forward` generate expensive calls in debug that really isn't needed and has been pushing for changes to both clang and gcc.

+See:
+{{< youtube ffFT-gIPCRE >}}

+Personally I would just like to see less `std::` and less metaprogramming in the code I work in, but since I work in reallity it is kind of hard to avoid so I think work being done on making these kind of things cheaper is very welcome!

 > TODO: is it worth writing your own memcpy!?! and what do you call that? that might be scary!
 But might be worth it in specific cases!
 And how come it isn't faster?
 If I, as a clutz could do it?
 What am I missing, and I guess it is something!